 4. Closing statements by the complainant and then by the accused.

-5. The hearing body will then go into closed deliberations.
-The accused student, complainant, and all witnesses, unless released by the chairperson, are required to remain in close proximity to the hearing, should the hearing body need to recall.
+5. The Academic Integrity Board (Graduate Academic Integrity Board) will then go into closed deliberations.
+The accused student, complainant, and all witnesses, unless released by the chair, are required to remain in close proximity to the hearing, should the Academic Integrity Board (Graduate Academic Integrity Board) need to recall.

 6. When deliberations are complete, the accused student is recalled and the chairperson verbally delivers the finding of the hearing body.
 The hearing is then officially complete and all persons are released.

-6. There shall be a single verbatim record, such as a recording, of all hearings before a hearing body.
+6. There shall be a single verbatim record, such as a recording, of all hearings before the Academic Integrity Board (Graduate Academic Integrity Board).
 The record shall be the property of the university.

 7. In all cases, the information in support of the charges shall be presented and considered.
 Thus, if the accused student chooses not to be present at his/her hearing, the hearing will continue in absentia.
 A student’s absence at his/her hearing is not a violation of the code; however it prevents that student’s voice from being heard.

-8. During the closed deliberations of the hearing, the hearing body shall deliberate to determine if the accused is responsible for violations of the code.
+8. During the closed deliberations of the hearing, the Academic Integrity Board (Graduate Academic Integrity Board) shall deliberate to determine if the accused is responsible for violations of the code.
 If responsibility for a violation is found, the hearing body will impose appropriate sanctions as outlined in Article V, Section B. After a finding of responsibility and before determination of sanctions, the hearing body may review the disciplinary history of the accused student and/or victim-impact statements.
 If the hearing body determines that expulsion is an appropriate sanction, that finding must be in the form of a recommendation to the Vice Chancellor for Student Affairs, who makes the final administrative decision in all expulsion cases.
 Final administrative decision must be reached within forty-five (45) calendar days and transmitted in writing to the student within ten (10) calendar days of the decision.

 9. In cases other than those which result in a recommendation of expulsion, the final administrative decision must be transmitted to the student in writing within ten (10) calendar days of the date the decision is made, and it must contain a brief summary of the information upon which the decision is based and appeal rights must be specified by the DSCE.